(Semester 2, 2017–2018 Academic Year)

 Note: PHIL2435 is designed as an intermediate course especially suitable for second-year students.
 It is also suitable for third- and fourth-year students.

-Class meetings will focus mainly on discussion of primary texts, with a minimal amount time devoted to lectures.
+Class meetings will focus mainly on discussion of primary texts, with minimal time devoted to lectures.
+A major aim of the course is for students to engage directly in interpreting and exploring the implications of the primary texts.

 Learning Objectives and Outcomes